Image

 Phase 2

-This study is for people with depression that doesn't get better with regular medicine.
-It tests if omega-3 fatty acids (a type of healthy fat found in fish) can help improve depression by reducing inflammation (swelling and irritation in the body).
-Participants will be randomly assigned to take either omega-3 or a placebo (a harmless pill that doesn't do anything) for 12 weeks.
-The study will include blood tests and questionnaires to check for changes.
-Omega-3 may increase compounds that reduce inflammation and help with depression symptoms.
+This clinical trial is for adults who have depression that hasn't improved with standard treatments.
+The study will look at how omega-3 fatty acids (a type of healthy fat found in fish) might help reduce inflammation (swelling) in the body and improve depression symptoms.
+Participants will be randomly assigned to take either omega-3 supplements or a placebo (a pill with no active ingredients) for 12 weeks.
+Blood tests and questionnaires will be used to track changes in inflammation and depression symptoms.

 Study details